Mohism: Against ostentation

-The Logicians
+School of Names

-One of the schools of Mohism that has received some attention is the Logicians school, which was interested in resolving logical puzzles.
+One of the offshoots of Mohism that has received some attention is the School of Names, who were interested in resolving logical puzzles.
 Not much survives from the writings of this school, since problems of logic were deemed trivial by most subsequent Chinese philosophers.
-Historians such as Joseph Needham have seen this group as developing a precursor philosophy of science that was never fully developed, but others believe that recognizing the Logicians as proto-scientists reveals too much of a modern bias.
+Historians such as Joseph Needham have seen this group as developing a precursor philosophy of science that was never fully developed, but others believe that recognizing these Logicians as proto-scientists reveals too much of a modern bias.

 Mathematics

 The Mohist canon (Mo Jing) described various aspects of many fields associated with physical science, and provided a small wealth of information on mathematics as well.
 It provided an 'atomic' definition of the geometric point, stating that a line is separated into parts, and the part which has no remaining parts (i.e. cannot be divided into smaller parts) and thus the extreme end of a line is a point.
 Much like Euclid's first and third definitions and Plato's 'beginning of a line', the Mo Jing stated that "a point may stand at the end (of a line) or at its beginning like a head-presentation in childbirth.
 (As to its invisibility) there is nothing similar to it."
 Similar to the atomists of Democritus, the Mo Jing stated that a point is the smallest unit, and cannot be cut in half, since 'nothing' cannot be halved.
 It stated that two lines of equal length will always finish at the same place, while providing definitions for the comparison of lengths and for parallels, along with principles of space and bounded space.
 It also described the fact that planes without the quality of thickness cannot be piled up since they cannot mutually touch.
 The book provided definitions for circumference, diameter, and radius, along with the definition of volume.